220131-mehrab/proj1-daisy-plantShop/README.md

 #Plant Shop

 ##User Stories
-- Users will be able to land on a welcome page to view all the plants for sale
+- Users will be able to land on a welcome page to add plants to the nursery
-- Users will be able to select a plant to view the price